 Try Noindex Tags

 Noindex pages will be removed from the site link.
-It might not be the best way to control the sitelinks, yet if you want to remove a link from appearing in the sitelink, you could try the indexing tags.
+It might not be the best way to control the sitelinks, however, if you want to remove a link from appearing in the sitelink, you could try the indexing tags.

 Google removed the ‘demote sitelinks’ settings from its Search Console, essentially refraining websites from using this option.
 However, if you want to exercise the option, you should try the ‘noindex’ meta tag, which removes the link entirely from Google’s search.